isabellekwan/Famous-Birthday-Database/README.md

 The following functionalities are available:

-• Option 1: to load a birthday file
+• Option 1: to load a birthday file <br>
-• Option 2: to list birthdays sorted by Month-Day
+• Option 2: to list birthdays sorted by Month-Day <br>
-• Option 3: to lookup a birthday
+• Option 3: to lookup a birthday <br>
-• Option 4: to add a birthday
+• Option 4: to add a birthday <br>
-• Option 5: to save a new birthday file
+• Option 5: to save a new birthday file <br>
-• Option 6: to terminate the program – thank the user and end the program.
+• Option 6: to terminate the program <br>